paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-087-defense-acquisition-workforce.md

 (3) The term “significant nonmajor defense acquisition program” means a Department of Defense acquisition program that is not a major defense acquisition program (as defined in [section 4201 of this title](./chapter-321-general-matters.md#section-4201)) and that is estimated by the Secretary of Defense to require an eventual total expenditure for research, development, test, and evaluation of more than the dollar threshold set forth in [section 3041(b)(1) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section3041/b/1&num=0&edition=prelim) for such purposes for a major system or an eventual total expenditure for procurement of more than the dollar threshold set forth in [section 3041(b)(1) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section3041/b/1&num=0&edition=prelim) for such purpose for a major system.

-(4) The term “program executive officer” has the meaning given such term in regulations prescribed by the Secretary of Defense.
+(4) The term “portfolio acquisition executive” means an individual described in [section 1732(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section1732/a&num=0&edition=prelim).

 (5) The term “senior contracting official” means a director of contracting, or a principal deputy to a director of contracting, serving in the office of the Secretary of a military department, the headquarters of a military department, the head of a Defense Agency, a subordinate command headquarters, or in a major systems or logistics contracting activity in the Department of Defense.